§ Terminology Governance Guide

 § What can I do with it?

-Source management culminates in the latest version of any glossary in which the term are accessible (linkable) with a permanent URL and we have a history avaiable who referered this term at what time in the past.
+Source management culminates in the latest version of any glossary in which the term is accessible (linkable) with a permanent URL, and we have a history available that referred to this term at what time in the past.

 :::info You can reference this glossary in your own write-ups and add to the general consensus about terms at the same time. :::